kof/cyclic/readme.md

 ## Cyclic

-This component provides an api to create a single or bidirectional pure object based data binding and to avoid cyclic dependencies.
+This component allows you to create a single or bidirectional data binding between any kind of objects and to avoid cyclic dependencies.

 This api is low level and hence verbose.
 You might want to create a nice declarative lib using this api and so will I.